Xander009/TSearch/README.md

 # TSearch

-A **client-side** Vintage Story mod.
-Hover an item and press **T** to highlight every nearby container that holds it — with highlights that show **through walls** and a camera that **snaps to the nearest match**.
+A clientside Vintage Story mod.
+Hover an item and press T to highlight every nearby container that holds it with highlights that show through walls and a camera that snaps to the nearest match.

-Inspired by the NEI item-highlight feature from the *GregTech: New Horizons* Minecraft modpack.
-TSearch is the successor to the original *InvSearch* mod.
+Inspired by the NEI item highlight feature from the GregTech: New Horizons (FindIt) Minecraft modpack.
+TSearch is the successor to my original InvSearch mod.

-Targets **Vintage Story 1.22.5** (.NET 10).
+Targets Vintage Story 1.22.5 (.NET 10).

 ## Features

-- Press **T** while hovering an item in your inventory, hotbar, an open container, your hand, or a Survival Handbook item page to scan nearby containers.
+- Press T while hovering an item in your inventory, hotbar, an open container, your hand, or a Survival Handbook item page to scan nearby containers.
-- Matching containers get a **see-through highlight** (translucent box + bright outline) rendered through walls via a small custom shader with depth testing disabled — the engine's own highlight can't do this.
+- Matching containers get a seethrough highlight rendered through walls via a small custom shader
-- If a container GUI is open, the **matching slot inside it is highlighted** too.
+- If a container GUI is open, the matching slot inside it is highlighted too.
-- On a successful search the camera **snaps toward the nearest container** (always the nearest, even with multiple results); open windows are closed first for a clear view, and a snap sound plays.
+- On a successful search the camera snaps toward the nearest container (always the nearest, even with multiple results); open windows are closed first for a clear view, and a snap sound plays.
-- Highlights **auto-clear** after a timeout, when you walk away, or on pressing **T** again.
+- Highlights auto-clear after a timeout, when you walk away, or on pressing T again.
-- Hotkey is **rebindable** in Options → Controls.
+- Hotkey is rebindable in Options -> Controls.
-- Everything tunable via a JSON config (see below).
+- Everything tunable via a JSON config.

 ## Building